MILAN FASHION PHOTOS: Naomi Campbell stuns at Dolce&Gabbana in collection highlighting lingerie

 On the runway, Ashley Graham wowed in a sheer halter slip over black bra and panties.
 Naomi Campbell commanded the runway in a sheer three-quarter slip over lingerie, a look that was finished with a rose choker.

-—With Antonio Calanni.
+—With AP Photographer Antonio Calanni.